164th Regiment (United States): World War II

 Until the Americal Division commander, Major General Alexander M. Patch, and other units of the division arrived, the 164th fought alongside the Marines in a series of encounters with Japanese units in the Point Cruz area, where they successfully dislodged enemy troops from two hilltop strongpoints.
 The action earned them the nickname "The 164th Marines."
 Members of the 164th were also known as "jungle fighters" within the U.S. media because of the terrain on which they fought.

 Later, the 164th participated in extensive jungle patrols as well as organized offensive sweeps of the island to eliminate remaining Japanese resistance.
 This experience gained the regiment valuable combat experience in jungle travel and navigation, ambush and counter-ambush, and small-unit tactics using small arms and light support weapons.
 After the Battle of Guadalcanal, the regiment returned to Fiji with the rest of the Americal Division to refit and replenish losses.
 At this point, many veteran officers and men of the 164th volunteered to join the 5307th Composite Unit, better known as Merrill's Marauders, for service in Burma.
 With the rest of the Americal, the Regiment later participated in the Bougainville campaign, then fought to secure the islands of Leyte, Cebu, Negros, and Bohol, in the Philippines.
 The regiment was slated to be part of the invasion of Japan when the war ended in August.

 Woodrow W. Keeble, the first Sioux Medal of Honor recipient, served with the 164th throughout the war.
 He was wounded several times and awarded the Purple Heart and multiple awards for valor during World War II.
 His Medal of Honor, officially recognized in 2008, came for his actions in the Korean War.

-Corporal Kenneth S. Foubert of the 164th Infantry has been recognized as the first U.S. Army soldier to die in combat after the attack on Pearl Harbor.
+Corporal Kenneth S. Foubert of the 164th Infantry has been recognized as the first U.S. Army soldier in the Pacific to die in combat after the attack on Pearl Harbor.
 As he landed on the beach on Guadalcanal, he was struck by shrapnel from a bomb dropped by a Japanese plane.